 The Tower Bell Foundation holds bell concerts regularly at Minneapolis City Hall-Hennepin County Courthouse.
 The Foundation is also heading up an effort to expand and/or renovate the bells.
 The Foundation is chaired by Tony Hill, who also produces the concerts.

 You can look up the concert schedule online here or find out about other activities of the Foundation.

 The largest bell in an instrument is called the bourdon.
 The bourdon in our tower is 5 feet 8 inches in diameter and weighs 7300 pounds.
 It sounds the note Bb below middle C. Naturally, the politicians who built the tower dedicated it to themselves.
 Standing next to the bourdon is Jean Mellem, one of our volunteer chimes players.

 Below is another view of the same bell with the Hubert H. Humphrey Metrodome in the background through one of the four open colonnades of the City Hall tower and next to that the U.S. Bank Stadium which replaced the Humphrey Metrodome.

 The bell at center was given by the Dayton family in memory of David Draper Dayton.
 This was part of an addition of four bells, the other three of which are in the picture at the top of this page, done in 1923-24 which added to the range of the bells sufficiently to permit the playing of the national anthem.
 Another member of the Dayton family, Donald C. Dayton, led the next major renovation of the bells in 1972.
 The bells were automated in that round and are now played from an electric keyboard (below) from the Rotunda.

-Tony Hill, Chair of the Tower Bell Foundation, plays "The Star Spangled Banner" at the conclusion of the New Year's concert in the first hour of 1999.
+Tony Hill, Chair of the Tower Bell Foundation, plays "The Star Spangled Banner" at the conclusion of the New Year's concert in the first hour of the year.